Three-Dimensional and Selective Displacement Sensing of a Levitated Nanoparticle via Spatial Mode Decomposition: Decomposition of the scattered field

 For the simplest case where the nanoparticle oscillates about a single spatial axis, such that $\boldsymbol{q}(t) = q(t)\hat{\boldsymbol{e}}_{q}$ for some principle axis $q = x, y$ or $z$, Eq.~(\ref{TaylorExpansion}) reduces to

-where $w_{0}$ refers to the beam waist at the focal point of the parabolic mirror, and has been introduced to normalize $q(t)$.
+where $\lambda_{0}$ refers to the free-space wavelength of the trapping beam, and has been introduced to normalize $q(t)$.
 Upon inspection, we find that this is equivalent to decomposing the total field into elastically and inelastically scattered contributions.